projectPythonator/primeCompression/README.md

 CURRENT_STATE
 need to get IO hooked up and a few more things in place
 with how i programmed it we should be able to drop a few different multi thread versions to test the best one
+No longer need the move data files I think.

 CURRENT USAGE
 None yet doesn't work as a program but will fix the make file